virialvill/all-the-news-react/README.md

 ## useEffect

+In computer science, a function or expression is said to have a side effect if it modifies some state outside its scope or has an observable interaction with its calling functions or the outside world besides returning a value.
+An effect is anything outside your application and includes things like cookies and fetching API data.

-The Effect Hook lets you perform side effects in function components.
+The useEffect Hook lets you perform side effects in function components.
 By using this Hook, you tell React that your component needs to do something after it renders.
 By default, it runs both after the first render and after every update but we'll be customizing it to run only when the section (arts,,, music etc.) changes.
 For now, we are only using one section - arts.

 ```js
 React.useEffect(callbackFunction, []);